 Peter Walther has edited various publications on literary, photographic, and contemporary historical themes, including books on Goethe, Fontane, Thomas Mann, Hans Fallada, and writers in the First World War, as well as several illustrated books with historical color photographs.
-He has also curated several exhibitions.
-He is particularly interested in early color photography techniques, and is the author of the TASCHEN publications The First World War in Colour (2014) and Lewis W. Hine: America at Work (2018) and Anna Atkins.
+He is the author of the TASCHEN publications The First World War in Colour (2014), Lewis W. Hine: America at Work (2018) and Anna Atkins.
 Cyanotypes (2023).

 Lewis W. Hine.
 America at WorkHardcover, 14 x 19.5 cm, 1.07 kg, 544 pages

 ISBN 978-3-8365-7234-7Edition: English, French, German